jdoleary/Eden/tasks/CurrentTasks.md

 ## MVP Tasks
+- feature: Support whatever `#this` stynax is.
+Obsidian appears to treat it like a tag
 - auto ignore obsidian static dir
     - 971a8c1
     - but still allow it to find images there